SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 * Create a new project.
 * Add the selenium-java-client-driver.jar files to your project as references.
 * Add to your project classpath the file *selenium-java-client-driver.jar*.
-* From Selenium-IDE, export a script to a Java file and include it in your Java. project, or write your Selenium test in Java using the selenium-java-client API.
+* From Selenium-IDE, export a script to a Java file and include it in your Java project, or write your Selenium test in Java using the selenium-java-client API.
   The API is presented later in this chapter.
 You can either use JUnit, or TestNg to run your test, or you can write your own simple main() program.
 These concepts are